← Back to Stories

 Key details reported by multiple sources:

-• Justin Stevens resigned as ABC director of news after 19 years with the organisation
+• Justin Stevens resigned as ABC director of news on May 28, 2026, after four years in the role, citing personal and professional reasons.

 Points of Difference